The Machine That Outlived Its Mandate

 That single asymmetry — one group building permanent institutional infrastructure immediately upon winning political rights, the other group having no equivalent organizational moment — compounded over a hundred years into the landscape we currently inhabit.

 The men’s movement briefly existed.
 In the early 1970s, a genuine men’s liberation movement emerged that correctly identified rigid gender roles as harmful to men as well as women.
+It used the language of sex role theory to argue that the male gender role — provider, stoic, expendable — was as constricting as the female role.
 By the late 1970s it had effectively disappeared, having split along ideological lines: the conservative wing became an anti-feminist men’s rights movement, the progressive wing was absorbed into feminism.
 The original insight — that men also suffer under rigid gender expectations and that this suffering deserves institutional acknowledgment — was orphaned by both directions it could have traveled.

 The women’s movement did not split.
 It built.